LenderPanel.com

 Royal Bank of Scotland

-• In 2009 I bought a apartment without my fiance’s name on the ownership paperwork.
-My conveyancer claimed it is due to the fact that she is not in the mortgage with Royal Bank of Scotland.
-Is it possible for me to put her name on the deeds?
+• Last year bought a flat without my fiance’s name on the title.
+My conveyancing solicitor said it is due to the fact that she was not in the loan offer with Royal Bank of Scotland.
+I'm wondering is there any way that I can add her name on the title?

-• Our financial adviser has suggested using their conveyancer for our Transfer of Equity plus remortgage with Royal Bank of Scotland - won’t it be advisable to just instruct them?
+• The financial adviser has recommended their conveyancer for our Transfer of Equity plus remortgage with Royal Bank of Scotland - won’t it be advisable to just use them?

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and give details of the amount?